Skip to main content

 • Scoliosis (curvature of the spine)

-• in 50 to 70% of patients: cardiac disorder, which is often symptom-free, but can also lead to cardiac arrhythmias or heart failure and, as a result, death
+• In 50 to 70% of patients: cardiac dysfunction, which is often asymptomatic, but can also lead to cardiac arrhythmias or heart failure and consequently to death